gzuuus/nips/XX.md

     ["title", "<product title>"],
     ["price", "<amount>", "<currency>", "<optional frequency>"],
     // Optional tags
-    ["shipping", "<shipping-option-id>"], // References to shipping options ["summary", "<short description>"],
+    ["shipping", "30406:<pubkey>:<d-tag>"], // References to shipping options ["shipping", "30405:<pubkey>:<d-tag>"], // References to a product collection, in this case, shipping is inherited from the collection
+    ["summary", "<short description>"],
+    ["stock", "<integer>"]
     ["image", "<url>", "<dimensions>"],
     ["location", "<location string>"],
     ["g", "<geo hash>"],
     ["t", "<category>"],
-    ["a", "<product-list-id>"] // Reference to product collection if applicable ]
+    ["a", "<30405>:<pubkey>:<d-tag>"] // Reference to product collection if applicable ]
 }
 ```

+#### Notes
+- Products are the highest level item in a market place
+- You can define the shipping option by referencing a shipping event, or a product collection, in this last ase the shipping options should be inherited from the collection and merge with the other shippings defined in the product if they exist

 ### Product Draft (Kind: 30403)
 Draft version of a product listing, following the same schema as Kind 30402: